Lunaliar/Chatty-Friends/README.md

 # Chatty Friends

-This is a chat app I made to practice and learn how to use firebase.
-I really enjoyed making this and I feel like I learned more in this small project than other larger ones I've worked on in the past.
+This is a chat app I made to practice and solidify my knowledge of Firebase.
+I also wanted to get my boots wet with a new styling framework, so I used Tailwind CSS for this project.
+I enjoyed making this and learned more in this small project than in other larger ones I've worked on.

 # Next JS